 Do what the creators do

-If you pay close attention to your favorite YouTube channels and creators, you’ll notice they all do a few of the same things.
+If you pay close attention to your favourite YouTube channels and creators, you’ll notice they all do a few of the same things.

 First they establish a regular cadence for uploads, because in our digital world, absence does not make the heart grow fonder.
 Top creators upload regularly — several times a week for some.
 Developing a consistent schedule is critical for building your channel and establishing an engaged audience.
 While you may not be able to upload weekly, remember that consistency is key.